XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Introduction

 In order to address this issue, in this work we put forward an e\textbf{X}tremely \textbf{Sim}ple \textbf{G}raph \textbf{C}ontrastive \textbf{L}earning method (\textbf{XSimGCL}) for recommendation.
-XSimGCL not only inherits SimGCL's noise-based augmentation but also drastically reduces the computational complexity by streamlining the propagation process.
-As shown in Fig. \ref{fig:architecture}, the recommendation task and the contrastive task of XSimGCL share the forward/backward propagation in a mini-batch instead of owning separate pipelines.
+XSimGCL builds upon SimGCL's noise-based augmentation approach while streamlining the computation process through a shared single pass that unifies the recommendation and contrastive tasks.
+The implementation of XSimGCL is depicted in Fig. \ref{fig:architecture}.
 To be specific, both SimGCL and XSimGCL are fed with the same input: the initial embeddings and the adjacency matrix.
-The difference is that SimGCL contrasts two final representations learned with different noises and relies on the ordinary representations for recommendation, whereas XSimGCL uses the same perturbed representations for both tasks, and replaces the final-layer contrast in SimGCL with the cross-layer contrast.
-With this new design, XSimGCL is nearly as lightweight as the conventional recommendation model LightGCN \cite{he2020lightgcn}.
+The difference is that SimGCL contrasts two final representations learned through different forward passes and relies on the ordinary representations for recommendation, whereas XSimGCL uses the same perturbed representations for both tasks, and replaces the final-layer contrast in SimGCL with the cross-layer contrast.
+This design makes XSimGCL nearly as lightweight as the conventional recommendation model LightGCN \cite{he2020lightgcn}.
 And to top it all, XSimGCL even outperforms SimGCL with its simpler architecture.